Leadership Under Pressure

 • Caregivers balancing professional leadership with personal responsibility

-Why I'm Writing This
+Why I Am Writing This

 They questioned whether they cared too much or not enough.
 They wondered if they were being too flexible or too rigid.
 They felt isolated in decisions that kept them up at night.
+And almost no one was giving them honest, grounded guidance for navigating those realities.

 Those assumptions no longer hold.
 If they ever did.